aesara-devs/aesara/doc/extending/op.rst

   derivative :math:`\frac{d f}{d x}` of the latter with respect to the primitive :class:`Variable` (this has to be computed).

-  In mathematics, the total derivative of a scalar variable (C) with respect to a vector of scalar variables (x), i.e. the gradient, is customarily represented as the row vector of the partial derivatives, whereas the total derivative of a vector of scalar variables (f) with respect to another (x), is customarily represented by the matrix of the partial derivatives, i.e.the jacobian matrix.
-In this convenient setting, the chain rule instructs that the gradient of the final scalar variable C with respect to the primitive scalar variables in x through those in f is simply given by the matrix product: :math:`\frac{d C}{d x} = \frac{d C}{d f} * \frac{d f}{d x}`.
+  In mathematics, the total derivative of a scalar variable :math:`C` with respect to a vector of scalar variables :math:`x`, i.e. the gradient, is customarily represented as the row vector of the partial derivatives, whereas the total derivative of a vector of scalar variables :math:`f` with respect to another :math:`x`, is customarily represented by the matrix of the partial derivatives, i.e. the Jacobian matrix.
+In this convenient setting, the chain rule says that the gradient of the final scalar variable :math:`C` with respect to the primitive scalar variables in :math:`x` through those in :math:`f` is simply given by the matrix product:
+  :math:`\frac{d C}{d x} = \frac{d C}{d f} * \frac{d f}{d x}`.

   Here, the chain rule must be implemented in a similar but slightly more complex setting: Aesara provides in the list ``output_gradients`` one gradient for each of the :class:`Variable`\s returned by the `Op`.
-Where f is one such particular :class:`Variable`, the corresponding gradient found in ``output_gradients`` and representing :math:`\frac{d C}{d f}` is provided with a shape similar to f and thus not necessarily as a row vector of scalars.
+Where :math:`f` is one such particular :class:`Variable`, the corresponding gradient found in ``output_gradients`` and representing :math:`\frac{d C}{d f}` is provided with a shape similar to :math:`f` and thus not necessarily as a row vector of scalars.
-  Furthermore, for each :class:`Variable` x of the Op's list of input variables ``inputs``, the returned gradient representing :math:`\frac{d C}{d x}` must have a shape similar to that of :class:`Variable` x.
+  Furthermore, for each :class:`Variable` :math:`x` of the :class:`Op`'s list of input variables ``inputs``, the returned gradient representing :math:`\frac{d C}{d x}` must have a shape similar to that of :class:`Variable` x.